Girl who went through 40 surgeries reunited with Minnie Mouse doll

 Bryanna has a condition in which her brain is too big for her skull.
-She's had 40 brain surgeries at Children's Hospital of Philadelphia since she was 18 months old, and at each one, Minnie has been by her side.
+She's had 40 brain surgeries since she was 18 months old, and at each one, Minnie has been by her side.
 It's a source of strength that disappeared Saturday.

 "She's been there since day one and she's been there through everything with me," said 13-year-old Bryanna Ramirez.